Azure Security

 return await _checkoutLegacy.PlaceOrderAsync(cart);

 The HttpContextTargetingContextAccessor (you implement ITargetingContextAccessor) pulls the user id and groups from the authenticated principal so targeting decisions are per-user.
 For MVC actions you can also decorate with [FeatureGate("CheckoutV2")] to short-circuit the action when the flag is off.
+The consumption surfaces compared:

 A scheduled rollout uses the time-window filter — no human awake at 02:00 to flip it: